 Justices of the Supreme Court are now appointed mostly from the ranks of district judges; but the law allows also for the appointment of attorneys of long standing, as well as of "eminent jurists."
-This latter qualification was originally added in the vain hope that some of the great Jewish jurists from England or the United States might be persuaded to join the Supreme Court of Israel (it was not until 1964).
+This latter qualification was originally added in the vain hope that some of the great Jewish jurists from England or the United States might be persuaded to join the Supreme Court of Israel (it was not until 1964 that the law was amended to require judges to be citizens of Israel).
+Meanwhile some eminent Israeli law professors were appointed to the Court under this title.